marcusventin/python-takeaway/README.md

 > As a customer,
 > So that I am reassured that my order will be delivered on time,
 > I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered.

+## How to Use
+#### Set-Up
+1. Fork ths repository and clone it to your machine.
+2. Run `pipenv --python 3.10` to create a new project using Python 3.10
+3. Run `pipenv shell` to create a virtual environment.
+4. Run `python -m pytest tests` to ensure the program is running correctly - the tests should all pass.